Top 10 Things to See & Do

 Seymour Chamber of Commerce Banquet is held the 2nd weekend of February annually.
 Check with the Chamber for event details by calling 940-889-2921.

-The annual Wild Pig Pedal is our local bicycle race covering miles and is held the last Saturday in June.
+The annual Wild Pig Pedal is our local bicycle race covering miles and is held in June.

 In December business stay open late the first Thursday of the month for the Mistletoe Market Tour offering a great night of local shopping and socializing!